Cryptacular/the-crypt/_posts/2013-01-25-first-person-shooter.md

 ---
 title: First Person Shooter
-author: admin
 layout: post
-permalink: /blog/portfolio/3d/animation/first-person-shooter/
 categories:
-  - Animation
+  - animation
-  - Modelling
+  - 3D modelling
-  - Texturing
+  - texturing
-format: image
+image: "/img/blog/super-city/super-city.jpg"
 ---
-(To see the full HD clip, <a href="http://vimeo.com/58088005" target="_blank">click here</a>)
+(To see the full HD clip, [click here](http://vimeo.com/58088005))

 This short video was made for a New Zealand tv show, where the two main characters are playing a video game.
 The episode aired in 2013.